Alexhuszagh/lattice/README.md

 Lattice uses code directly adapted from [CPR](https://github.com/whoshuu/cpr) and therefore credits those [authors](AUTHORS), and can be considered a fork in some form.
 Contributors to CPR are not affiliated with Lattice.

 The OpenSSL adapter was reimplemented from libssl annotations in the cURL project, and therefore is a derivative work.

+## Contributor Guidelines

+All useful pull requests will be merged, provided that they do not add external dependencies and follow these guidelines.

+1. Preprocessor macros should be used sparingly.
+2. Code syntax should not depend on the preprocess.
+3. Your code must be readable.

 ## License